Jarn/jarn.mkrelease/README.txt

   $ mkrelease -T https://svn.jarn.com/public/my.package/tags/1.0

-Only Subversion allows us to specify a branch or tag to check out.
+Only Subversion allows us to specify the tag as part of the URL.
 With Mercurial and Git we need a local working copy, switched to the tag we want to release::